 One of the best ways to make sure you’re saving as much as possible is to compare rates from several companies.
 You can use our FREE comparison tool to see multiple offers based on your ZIP code right now.

 The average Tucson owner paid around $1,000 annually for insurance.
 However, bear in mind that rates are going to vary from driver to driver, and even insurer to insurer.
 There’s a variety of factors that insurers use to judge your riskiness when quoting your premium.
 The first thing they’ll look at is your driving record; if you’re a safe driver, you’ll obviously see lower rates.

 If you’re under 25, male, and own a sports car, you’ll probably have the highest rates of anyone in any demographic.
 However, on the flip side of that coin, if you’re married and own a home, you’ll likely see lower rates.
 Insurance companies use those as measures of responsibility.

 As always, shop around car insurance.
 Get quotes from different companies and ensure that you’re getting the best deal possible.

 These Companies Offer Cheapest Hyundai Tucson Auto Insurance

 While the Tucson isn’t exactly ideal as a family vehicle, it certainly makes a good crossover for people looking to have a little extra space.
 Its interior space leaves it wanting somewhat.
 Its strengths lie in its unique styling and its fun-to-drive factor.

 It comes in three trims: the GL, GLS, and Limited.
 All Tucsons come standard with keyless entry, air conditioning, power accessories, and a six-speaker audio system among other features.
-The base level comes equipped with a 2.0 liter 4 cylinder engine, though you can upgrade to something with a little more kick with the optional 2.4 liter engine.
+The base model comes equipped with a 2.0 liter 4 cylinder engine, though you can upgrade to something with a little more kick with the optional 2.4-liter engine.

 • Touchscreen GPS System